-• Do not allow the Intelligent Key, which contains electrical components, to come into contact with water or salt water.
+Do not allow the Intelligent Key, which contains electrical components, to come into contact with water or salt water.
 This could affect the system function.

 - Do not drop the Intelligent Key. - Do not strike the Intelligent Key sharply against another object. - Do not change or modify the Intelligent Key. - Wetting may damage the Intelligent Key.
-If the Intelligent Key gets wet, immediately wipe until it is completely dry. - Do not place the Intelligent Key for an extended period in an area where temperatures exceed 140°F (60°C). - Do not attach the Intelligent Key with a key holder that contains a magnet. - Do not place the Intelligent Key near equipment that produces a magnetic field, such as a TV, audio equipment, personal computers or cellular phone.
+If the Intelligent Key gets wet, immediately wipe until it is completely dry. - If the outside temperature is below 14°F (-10°C) degrees, the battery of the Intelligent Key may not function properly. - Do not place the Intelligent Key for an extended period in an area where temperatures exceed 140°F (60°C). - Do not attach the Intelligent Key with a key holder that contains a magnet. - Do not place the Intelligent Key near equipment that produces a magnetic field, such as a TV, audio equipment, personal computers or cellular phone.

 The remote keyless entry function can operate all door locks using the remote keyless entry function of the Intelligent Key.
 The remote keyless entry function can operate at a distance of approximately 33 ft (10 m) from the vehicle.
 (The operating distance depends upon the conditions around the vehicle.)

 The remote keyless entry function will not operate: